 Mr. Slater was active as a teacher, scholar, and performer for eighteen years in Boston.
 He was Music Director of Church of Our Saviour, Longwood, where he rebuilt the music program, offering concerts and recitals, and installing a rebuilt Hook and Hastings organ.
 He was on the faculties of St. Paul's Choir School, Cambridge, and The Sparhawk School, Amesbury, MA, and was an active freelancer in the Boston area.

 Mr. Slater holds the Mus.
-M in conducting and B. A. in music with distinction in historical performance from Boston University.
+M in conducting and B. A. in music with distinction in historical performance from Boston University, and Colleague certification from the American Guild of Organists.
 He studied conducting with Julian Wachner, Ann Howard Jones, and David Hoose; piano with Virginia Eskin, David Deveau, and Benjamin Pasternak; and organ with Wachner, John Dunn, Frederick MacArthur, and David Enlow.